thomaswmorris/weathergen/README.rst

      - total_cloud_cover
      - The proportion of sky covered by clouds
      - [none]
+   * - Precipitation rate
+     - total_precipitation
+     - The rate of precipitation
+     - mm/hr

 .. list-table:: Multi-level parameters
    :widths: 25 25 50 25